A mass threshold for galactic gas discs by spin flips: Spin flips in the simulations

 \subsection{Wet mergers}

 The disruption by each merger-driven flip can be more effective when the mergers are more gas rich. \Fig{gas_frac} shows the cold fraction with respect to the total baryons within the larger disc radius, $0.15\Rv$, averaged in bins within the $\Mv\!-\!z$ plane.
-The young stars contribute about a third of the cold mass.
-We see a strong gradient with virial mass, rising to above $50\%$ below the critical mass for merger-driven disc flips and for major compaction events (see below).
+The young stars contribute about a third of the cold mass. \adb{This fraction is not expected to vary drastically with $\Mv$ or $z$ as long as the same Kennicutt-Schmidt relation between SFR and gas density is valid, but it implies that uncertainties of order a factor of two are expected.} We see a strong gradient with virial mass, rising to above $50\%$ below the critical mass for merger-driven disc flips and for major compaction events (see below).
 We learn that below the critical mass the major mergers are not only more frequent per orbital time (e.g., \fig{flip_Mz}), but they are more gas rich, and therefore more disruptive for the gas discs.
 This emphasizes further the transition from non-discs to discs near the critical mass.

 We discuss below how other mechanisms can contribute to the disruption of discs below the critical mass.
 These include the effects of supernova feedback, \se{disc_SN}, and the inward mass transport within violently unstable discs (VDI), which may be effective below a similar critical mass that refers to compaction events, to be discussed next.